Sirdabi Caliphate

 The practice of slavery is prevalent throughout the caliphate, and the labor of enslaved people is a vital part of the economy and of daily life.
 Slaves may be employed as domestic servants, agricultural laborers, soldiers, entertainers, or even civil servants.
 They may be lowly and abused, or they may ascend to great power and influence in the service of the caliphate or even in a private houseland.
 An enslaved person may even rise to the post of vizier in the provincial government, or may serve as a trusted bodyguard in the exalted Manes units of the Lion Guard.
 Wealthy families often have quite a few slaves serving their needs and wants, but even households of moderate means typically have at least one or two.

 Slaves in the caliphate are taken chiefly from Ruleska, the Gilded Plain, and the islands of the Sea of Sala'ah, though they may be brought from further afield by Kalentoi and Jalanit traders.
-It is forbidden to keep fellow Azadi as slaves, or it is generally accepted that the other people of the Song (Kalentoi and Yehani) should not be enslaved either -- though in some cases this happens anyway.
+It is forbidden to keep fellow Azadi as slaves, and it is generally accepted that the other people of the Song (Kalentoi and Yehani) should not be enslaved either -- though in some cases this happens anyway.
 But the vast majority of slaves are pagans, many obtained through local conflicts on the caliphate's borders, others through slave raids carried out by trading partners.